"O"-Jung.Ban.Hap.: Singles

-"O"-Jung.Ban.Hap
+'O'-Jung.Ban.Hap

 The lead single is a fast-tempo fusion of rock, hip hop, and electronic trance.
 The music video took several days to complete as its footage was shot in several different countries.
-U-Know Yunho's footage was shot in Japan, Micky Yoochun's and Max Changmin's in Prague, Hero Jaejoong's in Thailand, and Xiah Junsu's in South Korea.
+U-Know Yunho's footage was shot in Tokyo, Micky Yoochun's and Max Changmin's in Prague, Hero Jaejoong's in Bangkok, and Xiah Junsu's in South Korea.
 The music video showcases intense and unique dance choreography with stylized outfits.

 Balloons

 In drastic contrast to the lead single, "Balloons" (Pungseon in Korean) is a bubbly song that features TVXQ members in animal costumes, made to directly appeal to the younger generation, as well as older generations familiar with the original "Balloons" by Five Fingers (an old Korean band).
 The lyrics talk about innocent childhood dreams and memories and how people tend to forget the importance of those dreams as they grow older.
 In the lyrics, "yellow balloons" line was changed to "red balloons" to coordinate with the colour that represents TVXQ's fanbase Cassiopeia.
-The music video also included younger versions of several group's notable members, including ASTRO's Moon Bin, iKON's Chanwoo and SF9's Chani.
+The music video also included younger versions of several group's notable members, including Astro's Moonbin, iKon's Chanwoo and SF9's Chani.